Get rid of that finger in your otherwise stunning pic with the Clone tool.

 Use the Fade slider to let part of the original image show through.
 This can be a cool look if you’re going for something abstract or kind of trippy like a double exposure.
-We got this cool look by cloning the woman to left of herself, then adjusting the Fade slider to make the cloned version look more transparent.
+We got this cool look by cloning the woman to the left of herself, then adjusting the Fade slider to make the cloned version look more transparent.

-Ensuring that you’re cloning the correct layer
+Make sure you’re cloning the correct layer

 If your project is a multilayered work of art, be sure that you’re using the Clone tool on the correct layer.
 If you accidentally start to clone the wrong layer, no worries, just click Cancel and the mistake won’t apply.

-Using the zoom control
+Use the zoom control

 For serious, attention-to-detail jobs, zoom way in so you can clone the teensy area you’re after.
 A good example of when this is useful is restoring old photos, such as removing stains or crease marks from someone’s face.
 Read more in Photo Restoration with PicMonkey.